nanomarkup/CleanArch/README.md

 # CleanArch
-My name is Vitalii Noga.
 This is my vision of the Clean Architecture implementation with using C#.<br>
 The original principles of Clean Architecture by Uncle Bob Martin at https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html.

 ## CleanArch implementation